 In the winter, when the plant turns dormant, suspend water.
 However, mist occasionally.

-For the rest of the season, water the plant thoroughly.
+For the rest of the season, water thimble cactus plants thoroughly.

-Between waterings, allow the soil mix to become dry.
+Between waterings, allow the soil mix to become completely dry.

 Don’t expose the plant to prolonged dampness or let it sit in water for long periods.